vogelsara/afry-test-client/README.md

 ### Backend

-The backend code esposes a REST API publicly to create and read companies and people and modify people.
+The backend code exsposes a REST API publicly to create and read companies and people and modify people.

 The backend is built in [NodeJS](https://nodejs.org/en/).
 I used [express framework](https://expressjs.com/) to create API endpoints.